Overall: 3906 3007 3738 264

-The PTC-2A is a vintage equalizer inspired by the classic Pultec designs.
-Separate boost and attenuate controls allow simultaneous low frequency boost and cut to emulate the signature vintage sounds.
-Transformer-coupled tube emulation further enhance the vintage qualities:
+The PTC-2A is a vintage equalizer plug-in inspired by classic Pultec style hardware EQs.
+Separate boost and attenuate controls allow simultaneous low frequency boost and cut to shape the signature sound, while a transformer-coupled tube emulation further enhances the desirable vintage tone.

 Let me briefly give you a quick run down on one of my very best-est, favorite-est 'secret ingredient' EQ plugins.